Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 You can stop at the Toll House area before heading up the mountain as they have a small pond that is stocked giving kids a chance to fish.
 There is also a short hiking trail that takes visitors around the pond and offers a chance to see all 34 species of trees found here in the Adirondacks.
-The chalet style building was built in 1934 and has a number of exhibits that highlight the flora and fauna of the area.
+The chalet-style building was built in 1934 and has several exhibits that highlight the flora and fauna of the area.

 Memorial Day Snow Storm